Registered Architect, 40 years experience, investigative forensic specialist, engineering trained, college teacher, NCARB mentor, MBA.

-In my last article I had mentioned how many people seem to confuse economic capitalism and political capitalism, blurring the lines of understanding in the minds of the common people of society.
+I mentioned in another article how many people seem to confuse economic capitalism and political capitalism, blurring the lines of understanding in the minds of the common people of society.
 So, let us begin with the foundation that there are many systems in the world.
-This discussion will focus on two of those systems, economic systems and political systems.
+This discussion will focus on two of those systems, economic systems, and political systems.
 The main drive I want this discussion to have is transparency, being true to the accuracy of the words used.
 Like lawyers, a specification writer, such as myself, carries extreme weight on the words chosen to be used.
-In the English language many words can be used to describe the same thing.
-Some of these words carry slightly different implications or connotations which can evoke strong feelings or responses from those that hear these words used.
-Sometimes that shift has been a result of marketing, or a change in societal views.
+In the English language, many words can be used to describe the same thing.
+Some of these words carry slightly different implications or connotations that can evoke strong feelings or responses from those that hear these words used.
+Sometimes that shift has been a result of marketing or a change in societal views.
 For instance, 150 years ago the “n” word was a commonly used word, yet today it is taboo, except if it is used in a song or lyric, and then only if it is used by the correct artist.
 Another example I want to use here is a very extreme example to illustrate this shift by marketing.
 “Pro-life” and “anti-abortion” are very good examples of these types of polarizing response words.
 They basically mean the same thing, but we, as a society, have been conditioned to respond to these two words in extremely different manners.

 Now to address the political systems.
-First, let us begin with what is most commonly known as “capitalism”, which used to be referred to as “democracy”, and is the system the USA was founded on.
-Democracy is the actual title for our form of government, however the term I hear most commonly used in the media and news is “capitalism”, which actually is an attempt to redefine the term for an economic system “capitalism” into a term for a political system.
+First, let us begin with what is most commonly known as “capitalism,” which used to be referred to as “democracy,” and is the system the USA was founded on.
+Democracy is the actual title for our form of government, however, the term I hear most commonly used in the media and news is “capitalism,” which actually is an attempt to redefine the term for an economic system “capitalism” into a term for a political system.
 When capitalism was first used, it simply meant that it was a person or means to monetize on a void in the market or society.
 Henry Ford did this when he took an invention that existed (internal combustion engine) and found a way to produce it so everyone could afford to buy it (assembly line).
 A democracy is where the citizens elect officials to represent them in the government.
 A related system is the “Republic” where everyone gets a say in everything about government.
-The USA is actually a cross between the two, where some areas are delegated to public vote (local, State, and County issues most commonly) while other issues are decided by elected representatives.
+The U.S. is actually a cross between the two, where some areas are delegated to public vote (local, state, and county issues most commonly) while other issues are decided by elected representatives.

-In contrast, the political system that is referred to as “Communism” may actually be closest to the definition of “Fascism”, where a single dictator rules.
-That was essentially what the old USSR was really about.
+In contrast, the political system that is referred to as “Communism” may actually be closest to the definition of “fascism,” where a single dictator rules.
+That was essentially what the old U.S.S.R was really about.
 Yet it has been given a newish title of “Communism” because Stalin really did not want to be equated to Hitler after the second World War, but the two Government styles were not really all that different.
-Does this sound kind of reflective and really similar to the anti-abortion verses pro-life discussion previously taken?
+Does this sound kind of reflective and really similar to the anti-abortion versus pro-life discussion previously taken?

 The Mixing of Terms

 These systems take on a tint of “good” or “bad” only when a standard of morals or ethics are applied, and then those views are applied based on the perspective of the moral or ethical standard.
 For instance, for those “Trekkies” out there, a base founded in Vulcan values, consequential ethics of the benefits of the many outweigh the benefits of the few, would be found as the “good”.
-Yet, under a more ridged rule based ethical values it may hold that the ends do not justify the means.
+Yet, under more rigid, rule-based ethical values it may hold that the ends do not justify the means.
 Since these two could contradict each other at times, which is “good”?

 “Good” and “Bad” Systems

 Now let us apply this same reasoning to the political and economic systems we have discussed previously.
 These systems can now be made heroic or villainous based on these value systems held by the people and society.
 So, the question becomes, which side is “right”?
-Would that be different then if I said that anyone that does not like the color orange is “wrong”?
+Would that be different than if I said that anyone that does not like the color orange is “wrong”?
 We have lost our ability as a society for civil discourse.
 It has become politically incorrect to have an opposing idea at times.
-We have reverted back to the middle ages attitude of “shoot the messenger”, in lieu of reasoning and argument.
+We have reverted back to the middle ages with the “shoot the messenger” mentality in lieu of reasoning and argument.
 When did it become acceptable to attack the person saying something and not having discourse on the arguments being presented?

 Just this past weekend there was a big deal made about an Administration spokesperson about making a family pie for Thanksgiving and social media blew up because it was questioned if the pie was really homemade?
 To be blunt, who the hell really cares?
 Why was that even a political attack?
 Not that I am defending this Administration, as they all have done not so good things the last few decades I have been around.

 The “good” and “bad” in the systems is not inherent, it only becomes evident when morals or ethics are applied.
-If the ethics is “win at all costs”, then we see things like the recent banking woes, or the use of performance enhancing drugs (PED’s) in professional sports.
+If the ethics are “win at all costs,” then we see things like the recent banking woes or the use of performance-enhancing drugs (PED’s) in professional sports.
 If the leadership is founded on moral and ethical principles, then we will see less of those accusations and charges.
 That is where the real “good” / “bad” comes from.
 These systems are often having rules written by those on power, and they will always write the rules to favor themselves.
 Only when there is a truly level playing field can an equal opportunity for all be established.
-Anything else just leads to marketing that will provide a desired view for those in the power position.
+Anything else just leads to marketing that will provide the desired view for those in the power position.